uberfastman/fantasy-football-metrics-weekly-report/README.md

 <a name="fleaflicker-setup"></a>
 #### Fleaflicker Setup

-Fleaflicker recently implemented a public API, but at the present time it is undocumented and subject to unexpected and sudden changes. *Please note, some of the data required to provide certain information to the report is not currently available in the Sleeper API, so for the time being web-scraping is used to supplement the data gathered from the Fleaflicker API.*
+Fleaflicker recently implemented a public API, but at the present time it is undocumented and subject to unexpected and sudden changes. *Please note, some of the data required to provide certain information to the report is not currently available in the Fleaflicker API, so for the time being web-scraping is used to supplement the data gathered from the Fleaflicker API.*

 1. Retrieve your Fleaflicker league ID.
 You can find it by looking at the URL of your league in your browser: